Julian-Ward/GentrackTechnicalTest/README.md

 * Python 3.8.1 on Spyder 4.1.5

 ## Setup
-To run this project, install it locally and the test file locally
+To run this project, install it and the test file locally

 ## File breakdown

 ## Key Learnings
+* What an XML file is and how they are structured
+* What a CSV file is and how they are structured
+* How to begin to use GitHub